AnnaEfstathiou/MobiVirus/README.md

 ## Notes

+- ### How infection works?

+  1. Choose the infector (c)
+  2. Calculate the probability of c to infect the other individuals
+  3. If the probability is non-zero and the individual (j) is not already infected and susceptable to the virus then a random number (s4) is selected.
+If s4 <= j's probability of infection, infection happens.
+  4. The viral genome transfers from the infector (c) to the infected (j) and goes through a mutation process.

 - ### How recombination works?

   Consider that *j* is an indvidual, who got infected at time *t_i*.
 After the infection, *j* took the genome of their infector, which went through a mutation process.
 In another event, if this happens before *j* recover (*t_i + recovery_time*) and also *j* is in the infection distance of the selected infector then the probability of recombination is calculated.